-Ask anyone how many grams of protein he or she consumes a day on average?
-How much water?
-How many calories?
-Most likely, they don’t know the answers to these questions.
+Do you know how many grams of protein you consume a day on average?
+How much water do you drink?
+How many calories do you eat?
+Most likely, you do not have the answers to these questions.
 Most people are not aware of what they put into their bodies.

 Food tracking will help make you aware.

 You do not have to track your food intake for the rest of your life.
 But it is good to do for a while.

 The goal of food tracking is to get a good understanding of food and how it affects your body.
 Food tracking will help you see what 1,500 calories looks like and what it feels like in your body.

 Apps like MyFitnessPal can help you track you food.
 The app will also tell you if the variety of food you consume gives you enough protein, vitamins, and healthy fats each day.

 Tracking your food will make you more knowledgeable about what vitamins and macronutrients are in basic foods.
 However, it will take more than a day to learn these things.
 It is a process and it will take some commitment.
 This commitment will improve your health though, so it is worth it!